 We flew through a thunderstorm with lightning outside and so much turbulence that I had to hold on to my seat while the plane went from side to side.
-I get motion sickness from the tiniest little bump, so I was literally holding on to my seat for dear life while sweating profusely and trying to keep myself from vomiting.
-Sorry for the TMI, I just want to paint the exact picture.
-I’ll get to the tips shortly, I promise!
+I get motion sickness from the tiniest little bump, so I was literally holding on to my seat for dear life while sweating profusely and trying to keep myself from throwing up.

 I’m not even kidding, that’s how my brain works when I’m terrified.
 It just automatically comes up with ten different worst-case scenarios.
 Super embarrassing and not to mention, annoying as hell!

 So in light of this, you might wonder why the heck I decided to become a travel blogger.
 To be honest, sometimes I wonder that myself.

 Well lucky for me, my desire to explore the world is that tiny bit greater than my fear of flying.
 I’ve made a promise to myself that I wouldn’t let my fears get in the way of my dreams.
 My mission in life is to not regret anything I didn’t do.

 And I would definitely regret not exploring the world just because I was too scared to get on a plane.
 So I literally forced myself to travel and having the pressure to create new content for my blog helped a lot.